A Surprising Relationship: Parkinson’s Disease & Melanoma

 What should I do if I have a history of melanoma?

 Unlike melanoma, PD is an idiopathic disease, meaning that it occurs spontaneously, without a known cause.
-Therefore, melanoma patients cannot take steps to prevent PD.
+Therefore, people with melanoma cannot take steps to prevent PD.
 However, if have a history of melanoma, you can work with your healthcare provider to look for early symptoms of Parkinson’s disease, as well as discuss your family history.